 As a partner with Payne Mitchell Ramsey, Todd Ramsey offers clients his expertise in the preparation and trial of catastrophic personal injury cases.
 Todd has been recognized by D Magazine as one of the Best Personal Injury Lawyers in Dallas and by Texas Monthly as a Texas Super Lawyer.
 Todd is a member of the Dallas Trial Lawyers Association, the Texas Trial Lawyers Association, and the “Leaders Forum” of the American Association of Justice.
 He has previously served on the board of directors for the Dallas Trial Lawyers and the Texas Trial Lawyers Association.
 A member of the Dallas Bar Association, Todd has earned Martindale-Hubbell’s highest rating (AV) through a peer-review evaluation.

 Todd is a member of the Texas Bar Fellows, an honor given to less than one percent of Texas lawyers, based on outstanding contributions to the legal profession and commitment to the community.
 For providing unpaid legal services to the poor, Todd has been inducted into the Pro Bono College by the State Bar of Texas.
-Todd’s work in Mass Tort Litigation and Class Actions has earned him a spot in both the 2020 and 2021 issues of the Best Lawyers in America.
+Todd’s work in Mass Tort Litigation and Class Actions has earned him a spot in issues of Best Lawyers in America since 2017.

 In his distinguished career, Todd has handled legal matters for plaintiffs in the areas of product liability, truck wrecks, aviation disasters, oil rig injuries, automobile defects, pharmaceutical negligence, vehicle collisions, medical malpractice, nursing home negligence, business disputes, and class actions.